JoeHogan/ha-mediamtx/README.md

 3. Install **MediaMTX Integration**.
 4. Restart Home Assistant.
 5. Add the integration via *Settings → Devices & Services → Add Integration → MediaMTX*.
-6. Input the URL and port of your MediaMTX instance
+6. Input the URL and port of each of your MediaMTX instance

 ## Configuration